How To Guide For Annotating Books Like a Pro!

 Before You Begin Annotating Books

 Remember you are reading for fun!
 So make it fun!
 If you are holding a pen, use the pen.
 A marker use the marker.
 Don’t overcomplicate it.
-If you do, it will put distance between you and the story, making it less fun and you won’t want to do it anymore defeating the purpose.
+If you do, it will put distance between you and the story, making it less fun, and you won’t want to do it anymore, defeating the purpose.

 What You Want To Be Annotating

-You may be saying well that’s all well and good but what should I be annotating?
-Well here are some ideas of things that you can try out.
+You may be saying, ‘Well, that’s all well and good, but what should I be annotating?’
+Well, here are some ideas of things that you can try out.

 Quotes.
 Or any lines that resonate with you.

 Write how you feel.
 Whether in the margins or on sticky notes.
-Write down your thoughts and feelings.
-Whether it be happy, sad, a caring moment, or something that makes you angry.
+Write down your thoughts and feelings, whether it be happy, sad, a caring moment, or something that makes you angry.
 Interact with the text.

 Mark text that interacts.
 Whether parts are moments that could be potentially foreshadowing or referencing other parts of the story.
 Mark things that interact and build upon one another.
 This will increase your awareness of the plot and storyline.

-If you aren’t good at space planning use a pen so that you can erase and redo it as many times as you like
+If you aren’t good at space planning, use a penCIL so that you can erase and redo it as many times as you like

 How to Annotate Books Like a Pro!

-As mentioned before there are multiple ways you can annotate books.
-And, you can either pick a style beforehand or go in without any preconceived notions (which we recommend)āmore than anything you don’t want to stick to any one system starting out.
+As mentioned before, there are multiple ways you can annotate books.
+You can either pick a style beforehand or go in without any preconceived notions (which we recommend)—more than anything, you don’t want to stick to any one system from the start.

 1. Write out your thoughts!